Eric taught English for several years and is now a freelance writer.

-The appeal of writing for cash from just about anyplace on the planet needs no explanation.
-If you like the itinerant lifestyle or just want to make a bit of extra cash while you're travelling or on holiday, writing for cash in many ways fits the bill.
+The appeal of writing for cash from just about anywhere on the planet needs no explanation.
+If you like the itinerant lifestyle or just want to make a bit of extra cash while you're travelling or on holiday, writing for cash fits the bill in many ways.
 Of course, if you're really going to take writing to the next level, you will write any place whether home or away.
 But for me, one of the greatest appeals of making a little extra this way lies in the fact that I can lie on the beach in Goa, write a few articles as the winds of inspiration take me, and then sell them later.

 I've little doubt that you're aware that there are sites out there that facilitate that lifestyle.
 I've tried writing for a few of them and write here about my findings, including the site where I posted my articles written on a Goan beach which nicely funded a few nights out while I was there on holiday.